matrix-org/matrix.org/content/legal/privacy-notice.md

 It is your sole responsibility to keep your user name, password and other sensitive information confidential.
 Actions taken using your credentials shall be deemed to be actions taken by you, with all consequences including service termination, civil and criminal penalties.

 If you become aware of any unauthorised use of your account or any other breach of security, you must notify Element immediately by sending an email to [security@matrix.org](mailto:security@matrix.org).
-Suspicious devices can be deleted using the User Settings management tools in a Matrix client such as https://element.io/app, and users should manage good password hygiene (e.g. using a password manager) and change their password if they believe their account is compromised.
+Suspicious devices can be deleted using the User Settings management tools in a Matrix client such as <https://element.io/app>, and users should manage good password hygiene (e.g. using a password manager) and change their password if they believe their account is compromised.

 If you forget your password (and you have registered an email address) you can use the password reset facility to reset it.

 You can manage your account by using a Matrix client such as Element, FluffyChat, Hydrogen and many others.
 Click [here](matrix.org/ecosystem/clients) for a comprehensive list of Matrix clients.

 It is our policy to not change passwords on your behalf.
 This is ultimately to protect your privacy and the integrity of your account.

 ### 2.7 Our commitment to children's privacy

-We never knowingly collect or maintain information in the Service from those we know are under 16, and no part of the Service is structured to attract anyone under 16.
-If you are under 16, please do not use the Service.
+We never knowingly collect or maintain information in the Service from those we know are under 18, and no part of the Service is structured to attract anyone under 18.
+If you are under 18, please do not use the Service.

 ### 2.8 How can I access or correct my information?

-You can access all that we collect about you by using any compatible Matrix client (such as https://element.io/app) and managing your User Settings.
+You can access all the information we collect about you by using any compatible Matrix client (such as <https://element.io/app>) and managing your User Settings.
 You can request a download of a copy of all your data as per section 2.1.3.

 ### 2.9 Who can see my messages and files?